Centretown

 Centretown is a neighbourhood in Somerset Ward, in central Ottawa, Ontario, Canada.
 It is defined by the city as "the area bounded on the north by Gloucester Street and Lisgar Street, on the east by the Rideau Canal, on the south by the Queensway freeway and on the west by Bronson Avenue."
 Traditionally it was all of Ottawa west of the Rideau Canal, while Lower Town was everything to the east.
 For certain purposes, such as the census and real estate listings, the Golden Triangle and/or Downtown Ottawa (between Gloucester/Lisgar and the Ottawa River) is included in Centretown and it is considered part of Centretown by the Centretown Citizens Community Association as well as being used in this way in casual conversation.

-The total population of Centretown (south of Gloucester Street) was 23,823 according to the Canada 2016 Census.
+The total population of Centretown (south of Gloucester Street) was 25,687 according to the Canada 2021 Census.

 Centretown is marked by a mix of residential and commercial properties.
 The main streets such as Bank Street and Elgin Street are largely commercial, while the smaller ones, notably MacLaren and Gladstone are more residential.
 Much of the area still consists of original single family homes, but there are newer infill and town house developments and low-rise and high-rise apartment buildings.
 A construction boom that began in the late nineties significantly increased the number of condominiums and other residential and commercial high-rise buildings north of Cooper Street.

-Landmarks include the Canadian Museum of Nature, Dundonald Park, Jack Purcell Park, McNabb Recreation Centre, the Ottawa Curling Club, the Sens Mile and the Ottawa Central Bus Station.
+Landmarks include the Canadian Museum of Nature, Dundonald Park, Jack Purcell Park, McNabb Recreation Centre, the Ottawa Curling Club, and the Sens Mile.

 Demographics

-According to the Canada 2006 Census.
+According to the Canada 2021 Census.
 Defined as the area of Ottawa bounded on the west by Bronson, north by Gloucester Street, east by the Rideau Canal and on the south by the Queensway.